This post was updated in September 2019.

 An item that’s on every Vientiane itinerary is the Patuxai, the Lao version of the Arc de Triomphe.

-Funny story: the Americans thought it would be convenient to have an airport in Vientiane, so they donated some concrete to the Lao government.
+Fun fact: the Americans thought it would be convenient to have an airport in Vientiane, so they donated some concrete to the Lao government.
 But the government had other plans and used the concrete to build the Patuxai instead!
-That’s why the building is sometimes called the vertical runway:-).
+That’s why this building is sometimes called the vertical runway:-).

 If you are in Vientiane, go there.
 The COPE center runs education programs about artificial limbs, rehabilitation and UXO’s (un-exploded ordnance).
 The short movies in the museum showing the people participating in these programs are really inspiring and show such resilience…